youngestGerm/Flight_Insurance_Blockchain/README.md

-# FlightSurety
+# Flight Insurance Blockchain App

-FlightSurety is a sample application project for Udacity's Blockchain course.
-Note that is project is highly theoretical and is hard/ tedious to implement for pratical deployment.
-Theoretical in this sense means that many tests for different functionalities have been established, but they have not yet been implemented via the front end.
-The hardest part of the project would be to establish the tests in the front end, that would be the final goal.
+I recreated a project that was for Udacity's Blockchain course to incorporate different aspects of how blockchain can dramatically improve certain business structures (in this case it was the flight insurance industry).
+Note that this project is highly theoretical and I do not intend on creating a company that automates flight insurances.
+However, this idea can be expanded upon in the sense that only the core contract functions have been developed in this specific business niche.
+The business market demands autonomy (creating efficiency for both companies and consumers), hence this is why I decided to endeavor further into the functionalities of this project.

 ## Install